Why Simple Changes Matter

 1. Rethink Single-Use Items

-One of the biggest sources of daily waste comes from single-use products—plastic water bottles, coffee cups, shopping bags, straws.
-These items are used for minutes but can linger in landfills and oceans for hundreds of years.
+One of the biggest sources of daily waste comes from single-use products—plastic water bottles, coffee cups, shopping bags, and straws.
+These items are used for minutes but can linger in landfills and oceans for centuries.

 -